DreamHost Review (2022)Can You Trust Their Shared Hosting?

 Results in seconds

-DreamHost came out 8th out of 15 providers tested with an average speed of 1.84 seconds when we evaluated the performance of the test site.
-Not too far from the winner of the tests (SiteGround) with a loading time of 1.54 seconds.
+DreamHost came out 9th out of 15 providers tested, with an average speed of 1.75 seconds when we evaluated the performance of the test site.
+However, although there were lots of faster web hosts, an average page load time of 1.75 is OK.

 Is DreamHost’s Web Hosting Uptime Good?